barrett370/Misc_Share/Professional_Computing_Notes.md

 ##### Child Pornography

-- Protect of Children act of 1978
+- Protection of Children act of 1978
   - serious criminal offence
   - mere possession is an offence
   - does not need to be obscene